traipham/my-website/README.md

 - [X] Have add and remove button
 - [ ] Have add and remove functionality
 - [ ] Design of add interface
-- [ ] Each listed interest will have a date of when added
+- [X] Each listed interest will have a date of when added
-- [ ] Remove should work by clicking on the interest and confirming removal
+- [ ] Remove should work by hovering on the interest, display remove button, click remove button and confirming removal
 - [ ] Do the same for each interest lists
 - [ ] Page Design
 - [ ] Connect to database